hlammiv/z2_matter_qc/README.md

 The `./main/json` folder will contain each run's info, input, and output `json` files.

 The remaining folders are for literature (currently empty) and code development and testing.

+This Branch is for the Hadronic Tensor Code will be merged with the main branch when testing is completed